Positions Report to: Managing Director, Out of School Time

 Student Recruitment and Operations

-- Plans and executes the application and registration process for middle school students
+- Plans and executes the application and registration process for elementary school students

-- Partners with school operations team to communicate with potential families
+- Partners with site operations team to communicate with potential families

 Family, Student and Community Engagement